Duty to Report

 Copies of correspondence concerning the member’s suspension or termination

-The names and telephone numbers of the principal, vice-principal, investigating parties and the lawyer for the employer
+The names, telephone numbers, and email addresses of the principal, vice-principal, investigating parties and the legal counsel for the employer

-Any documents relating to the employer’s investigation of the matter, including documentary evidence, witness statements, reports
+All documents relating to the employer’s investigation of the matter, including documentary evidence, witness statements, reports, and notes

-The names, addresses and telephone numbers of student and teacher witnesses, including the ages of the students at the time of the behaviour/conduct (not applicable if it is a TPA matter)
+The names, addresses and telephone numbers of student and teacher witnesses, and other witnesses, including the ages of the students at the time of the behaviour/conduct (not applicable if it is a TPA matter)

 The relationship of the member to the affected students (not applicable if it is a TPA matter)

-Any specific policy that relates to the matter being investigated
+Any specific policy that relates to the alleged conduct of the member

-Any newspaper clippings (not applicable if it is a TPA matter)
+Any media articles (not applicable if it is a TPA matter)

 Please provide the College with any other information the employer deems may be of assistance.